Chapman To: Political positions and Chinese blacklist

 In March 2014, To expressed support for the Sunflower Student Movement in Taiwan, which was skeptical of a proposed agreement to create closer ties between Taiwan and mainland China.

 During Hong Kong's Umbrella Movement, he was involved in online arguments with some mainland netizens.

 To criticised the Chinese government and proudly stated to netizens to "Stop me from coming to the mainland if you've got guts."

 Chinese audiences reacted and To's first two movies after the incident, Let Go for Love and Aberdeen, flopped at the Chinese box office.
 The production companies apologised and regretted casting To.

 Hong Kong directors such as Wong Jing subsequently refused to work with To, resulting in him being blacklisted in both the Chinese and Hong Kong movie market.

-Exiled from the lucrative Chinese market, To focused on Malaysia and Singapore.
-Despite not having any Chinese investment, his films have achieved success in their target markets.
+Exiled from the Chinese market, To focused on Malaysia and Singapore.
+Despite zero Chinese investment, his films have achieved success in their target markets.
 To acted as director, writer, and actor for these low-budget films.

 To moved to Taiwan in November 2020, and announced in February 2022 that he had attained Taiwanese citizenship.